instagram

 • Let’s return to the Fitting Wealth-v-Health and Exploring Logarithmic Models Desmos file.

-• You should now be on slide 6: "Wealth-v-Health (Transformed)".
+• You should now be on Slide 6: "Wealth-v-Health (Transformed)".

 • Were those values very similar or very different?